-In general, these editorials fall short of instructing clinicians on how to prescribe safely to older adults, or how to use the Beers criteria.
-As they note, the Beers Criteria is not meant to be the definitive word on prescribing, but rather is an important resource that fits into a “larger picture of improving prescribing for older adults.”
+In general, this editorial fall short of instructing clinicians on how to prescribe safely to older adults, or how to use the Beers criteria.
+As the authors note, the Beers Criteria is not meant to be the definitive word on prescribing, but rather is an important resource that fits into a “larger picture of improving prescribing for older adults.”

 But, the gist is this: they suggest health providers take extra care when prescribing these medications to older adults, and also be vigilant for side effects, since older adults have a higher risk of experiencing these or being harmed by them.